-You must submit your slides as a PowerPoint (.ppt or .pptx) or .pdf file by 8.00am AEST on the due date.
-The presentation will then be conducted on the Monday of Review week and will be on the same day as initial presentations for the students entering the Honours course, to help build a research culture within the School.
+You must submit your slides as a PowerPoint (.ppt or .pptx) or .pdf file by Friday 4 October, 11.30pm AEST.
+The presentation will then be conducted on the Tuesday of Review week (8 October) and will be on the same day as initial presentations for the students entering the Honours course, to help build a research culture within the School.
+The date of the presentation is non-negotiable.